BUDGET ADVOCACY GROUPS IN ANINRI AND ENUGU HOLD CLUSTER ENGAGEMENTS IN SUPPORT FOR LOCAL GOVERNMENT AUTONOMY

 The Budget Cluster Groups in Aninri LGA of Enugu State Advocacy cluster group unanimously came together to lend their voices to advance better ways of demanding Local Government Autonomy especially in the Enugu State.

 The group asserted that they have been in the forefront for the demand for an accountable local government for a meaningful grassroot development and for this to be possible, the government closest to the people must have truly fiscal autonomy.

-To drive home the need for Local Government Autonomy, Social Action with the support of UNDEF in 2021 held capacity building workshop in Enugu, Ekiti, Delta and Maiduguri to educate citizens on the need to demand effective service delivery in their local government.
+To drive home the need for Local Government Autonomy, Alone with the support of UNDEF in 2021 held capacity building workshop in Enugu, Ekiti, Delta and Maiduguri to educate citizens on the need to demand effective service delivery in their local government.
 The training which was a success, metamorphosed into cluster groups.
 The Budget Advocacy Clusters came up with demands such as

 Making the local government budget a public document

 Accountability on the part of the local government chairmen

 Demand for basic amenities in the local government amongst others.

 Budget Advocacy Cluster groups in Enugu Local Government strategizing on the advocacy to the LGA and House of Assembly